TheresaLui/SelfHelpContent_v2/articles/microsoft.quantum/quantum-permissions-storageaccount.md

 ## **Recommended Steps**

 1. Review the input and output data links on the job that you are trying to access.
 They contain the storage account name as part of the URL.
-2. Review the permission settings on the storage account.
+2. Review the permission settings on the storage account
 3. To reconfigure permissions, please follow the documentation around [storage account permissions](https://docs.microsoft.com/azure/storage/common/storage-access-blobs-queues-portal)

 ## **Recommended Documents**